If you are in the process of looking for a Medicare Supplement, you’ve probably had the same question.

 Sometimes, people realize they want a Supplement over an Advantage.

-Usually, this requires them to go back to original Medicare first.
+Usually, this requires them to go back to Original Medicare first.

-Medicare & You Handbook
+The Medicare & You Handbook

 Each year Medicare releases an updated version of the Medicare & You Handbook.